MementoMori11723/Bank-App/README.md

-# Bank - CLI
+# Bank - Application

-Creating a simple CLI application that simulates a bank account in an atm machine.
+This is a simple bank application that allows you to create an account, deposit money, withdraw money, check balance, view transaction history, and many other features.

+## Support :
+    1. Web
+    2. CLI

 ## fearures: